All About Orthodontics

 Orthodontia is sort of like dentistry, but it’s far more specialized.
 Also called dentofacial orthopedics by some doctors, orthodontics focuses on the prevention, diagnosis, and treatment of abnormalities with your teeth and jaw.

-Officially, the American Association of Orthodontists recommends that children have their first visit with an orthodontist around age 7.
-Every mouth is different, though, and you might want to see your family orthodontist a little earlier if you notice problems with your child’s teeth or bite.
+Officially, the American Association of Orthodontists and Dr. Allison Tomlin recommend that children have their first visit with an orthodontist around age seven.
+Every mouth is different, though, and you might want to see your Dr. Tomlin a little earlier if you notice problems with your child’s teeth or bite.

 In most cases, malocclusions are genetic, meaning you inherit them from your parents.
-Crowded teeth, spacing issues, extra teeth, jaw growth and formation problems, and other common crooked teeth issues are all determined mostly by your genes.
+Crowded teeth, spacing issues, extra teeth, jaw growth, formation problems, and other common crooked teeth issues are all determined mostly by your genes.

 Think about how much you use your mouth!